 -- Very homey and comfortable feel

--- Book exchange.
-I have several books available for you to take.
+-- Book basket: I have several books available for you to read or take with you.
 If you want to drop one off, that is great, but it's not necessary.

-THE NEIGHBORHOOD - NOTE: the house is on a hill so if you aren't comfortable walking up and down it, you can take cabs/Uber/Lyft or find a place not on a hill!
+THE NEIGHBORHOOD - NOTE: the house is on a hill so if you aren't comfortable walking up and down it, my suggestion would be to take Lyft.
+I can send you a discount code if you don't have it yet!
+Just shoot me an email.

 You will be staying on 17th Street - the closest neighborhood is the Castro -- a 5 minute walk to Castro & Market, where most major MUNI lines (K,L,M,T,S and historic street cars) converge.
 The location is smack dab in the middle of SF which means you are also walking distance to a variety of other awesome neighborhoods including the Mission, Cole Valley, Golden Gate Park, Haight Ashbury, and Noe Valley.
 If you don't want to walk - the central location makes cabs affordable.
 It is a 15 minute trip to Union Square (including the walk to MUNI stop), a 20 minute drive to the Golden Gate Bridge, about a 20 minute drive to Fisherman's Wharf or 30 minutes by MUNI.